GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to check whether the system complies with the higher-level operating concept.***
 * Show in a concise manner the relationships from operational capability to operational story, to operational activity, and to operational performer.
 * Show in a concise manner the relationships from operational process to operational story and to operational performer.
-* What Performers or Resources are necessary to operate the intended solution?
 * What are necessary enabling systems?
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * What are the capabilities that are supported by the system?